History of Samuel L. Jackson in Timeline

 In June 2013, Samuel L. Jackson launched a joint campaign with Prizeo to raise money to fight Alzheimer's disease.

-In August 2013, Samuel L. Jackson started following a vegan diet for health reasons and attributed a 40 lb weight loss to the diet.
+In August 2013, Samuel L. Jackson started following a vegan diet for health reasons.

-In 2013, Samuel L. Jackson provided the voice for Whiplash in the movie Turbo.
+In 2013, Samuel L. Jackson was the voice actor for Whiplash in "Turbo".

 2014: Reprising Nick Fury in Captain America: The Winter Soldier